paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-134-energy-policy.md

   (A) evidence of knowledge of current building practices in the United States and in other countries;

-  (B) an explanation of how the proposal will encourage the commercialization of the technologies resulting from activities in subsection (a) of this section;
+  (B) an explanation of how the proposal will encourage the commercialization of the technologies resulting from activities in subsection (a);

   (C) evidence of consideration of collaboration with Department of Energy national laboratories;